For more information related to Member travel, contact Financial Services at 250-356-8586.

 Each claim is signed by the Member and sent to Financial Services for payment (except for parliamentary committee travel, which is sent to the Parliamentary Committees Office for additional sign off by the Chair and/or Clerk of the committee).
 Applicable receipts must be submitted with the claim form, as travel expenses may be reviewed by internal or external auditors.

-Claims should be submitted in a timely manner.
+Claims should be submitted in a timely manner to ensure accurate reporting in the quarterly public disclosures posted on the Legislative Assembly’s website.
 As a guideline, claims should be submitted for reimbursement at least once a week when the Legislative Assembly is in session and at least once every two weeks when the House is not sitting.

 |Travel Claim Form Checklist|